kimwalisch/primecount/doc/Records.md

 Below is a selection of records that have been computed using primecount.
 For a more complete list [search for primecount on OEIS.org](https://oeis.org/search?q=primecount&language=english&go=Search).
-There is also a [mersenne forum thread](https://www.mersenneforum.org/showthread.php?t=20473) where we have announced important records as well as details about these computations.
+There is also a [mersenneforum thread](https://www.mersenneforum.org/showthread.php?t=20473) where we have announced important records as well as details about these computations.
 If you have used primecount to compute an important new record please let me know and I will add your record to this page.
 Please note that most of these records